-- · the connectivity to the server through the FTP port - · the FTP user permissions on the FTP server - · that the FTP server is functional - Step 5.
+- the connectivity to the server through the FTP port - · the FTP user permissions on the FTP server attempts of approximately six seconds each).

+- that the FTP server is functional - Step 5.
 Use the following command to view the PCAP information.